frankl-confluent/smart-warehouse/README.md

 - If you don't have a Confluent Cloud account, sign up for a free trial [here](https://www.confluent.io/confluent-cloud/tryfree).
 - Install Confluent Cloud CLI by following the instructions [here](https://docs.confluent.io/confluent-cli/current/install.html).
 - Please follow the instructions to install Terraform if it is not already installed on your system [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
-- Install Python on your local system by following the instructions [here](https://realpython.com/installing-python).

-   > **Note:** This demo uses Python 3.11.3 version

-- Download and install Fluent Bit based on your operating system.
-You can find installation instructions for various platforms on the [Fluent Bit download page](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit)

-  > **Note:** In this demo, we are going to use Homebrew on Mac to install fluent-bit in our local machine.

 ## Prerequisites